ODS: A self-reporting system for radio telescopes to coexist with adaptive satellite constellations: Introduction

 \section{Introduction}

-Radio observatories have typically been built in remote locations, far from population centers and in environments where there were fewer sources of human-made radio frequency transmissions.
-The establishment of the National Radio Quiet Zone (NRQZ) in West Virginia (WV) and Virginia (VA) in the late 1950s was a way to set aside a large area (13,000 square miles) within which the placement of fixed terrestrial radio transmitters would be strictly coordinated, in an attempt to protect two new RFI-sensitive sites: The Sugar Grove Research Station (SGRS) for national security work, and the Green Bank Observatory (GBO) for radio astronomy.
+Radio observatories have typically been built in remote locations, far from population centers and in environments with fewer sources of human-made radio frequency (RF) transmissions.
+The establishment of the United States (US) National Radio Quiet Zone (NRQZ) in West Virginia (WV), Virginia (VA), and Maryland (MD) in the late 1950s was a way to set aside a large area ($\sim$ 13,000 square miles) within which the placement of fixed terrestrial radio transmitters would be strictly coordinated to protect the Sugar Grove Research Station (SGRS) for national security work and the Green Bank Observatory (GBO) for radio astronomy service (RAS) in WV.

-In the intervening decades, the use of radio waves for governmental and commercial applications has increased dramatically, and the NRQZ has remained a sanctuary from the omnipresent use of powerful fixed radio transmitters.
-Nonetheless, as radio astronomers in the NRQZ can attest, the NRQZ is not exactly ``quiet'', but it is certainly quieter than most other areas in the continental US.
-Even at the GBO site, WiFi signals are easily detectable, as are HDTV signals from transmitters located inside and outside the protected zone.
-In general, though, radio telescopes in remote locations have been naturally protected from local RFI sources because their response to signals is peaked in the direction that they are pointing (the sky) and at a minimum close to the horizon.
+In the intervening decades, the use of radio waves for governmental and commercial applications has increased dramatically.
+The NRQZ has remained a sanctuary from the omnipresent use of powerful fixed radio transmitters.
+Nonetheless, the NRQZ is not exactly free from artificial RF emission for RAS, but it is certainly quieter than most other areas in the continental US.
+Even at the GBO site, Wi-Fi and HDTV signals from transmitters located inside and outside the protected zone are easily detectable.
+These undesirable emissions, although within their allocated bands, are commonly referred to as radio frequency interference (RFI) by passive spectrum users, which is not necessarily consistent with the conventional definition of interference among active transmitting systems.
+Nonetheless, radio telescopes in remote locations have been naturally protected from local RFI sources because their response to signals is peaked in the direction that they are pointing (the sky) and at a minimum close to the horizon.

+The NRQZ has mainly been used to limit terrestrial transmission.
+However, it does not provide protection from artificial satellites' RFI, especially when they can pass close to a radio telescope's field of view (FOV) at any particular moment.
+When there were just a small number of satellites in orbit, the problem remained manageable while undesirable.